 We place importance on the occupational safety as we consider employees' health and safety as our priority.
 Hence, the Group strives to provide a safe and stable working environment to its staff.
 We equip our employees with protective gear including cut-resistant gloves, slip-resistant shoes to reduce accidents.
 For special positions, such as electricians, elevator operators and lifeguards, these employees are required to hold professional certificates to assume the positions.
-During the Reporting Period, there were 7 work-related accidents within the Group, representing a 30% decrease year-on-year, and there was no incident that caused work-related fatalities.
+During the Reporting Period, there were 7 work-related accidents within the Group (2017:7), and there was no incident that caused work-related fatalities.